 For example, if you wanted people to listen to your podcast, you would select “Listen now” so that clicking the button brings them to your podcast page, or if you wanted to get people to buy your product, you would select “Shop Now” so that clicking the button would bring them to your eCommerce site or app.

-Data metrics and optimization are extremely important as this will be your “birds-eye-view” and feedback loop of your Facebook Campaign.
+Data metrics and optimisation are extremely important as this will be your “birds-eye-view” and feedback loop of your Facebook Campaign.

 This will be covered more in a future blog post, but a few key metrics that should be observed and compared against industry benchmarks would be: Results, Reach, Click-Through-Rate and Cost Per Result.